amelbensalem/Forecasting_Urban_Expansion_A_Dynamic_Urban_Growth_Model_Using_DSConvLSTM/Data/Scenarios_in_2030/README.md

-- This folder provides maps of the results of applying the 2030 scenario under different development or regulatory scenarios.
+- This folder provides maps of the 2030 outcomes under different development or regulatory scenarios.